Grislow/KnowledgeBase/resources/glossary.md

 # O

 ## Object
+A value in memory that can be referenced through an identifier.

-A wrapper that contains 0 or more key-value pairs which are called properties.
+__Javascript__: A wrapper that contains 0 or more key-value pairs which are called properties.
 Properties values can be of any data type.
 If a value is not assigned to a property it is automatically set to `undefined`.
 If a value is a function then it represents a method.

-__Javascript__: Object variables actually contain references to where the object is stored in memory.
+Properties keys can be of type String or Symbol.

+## Operand
+The object of an operation.

 &nbsp;
 # P

 ## Parameter
 A variable in a function declaration.

+Do not confuse with an [argument](#argument) which is the actual value assigned to a parameter.

 ## Primitive
 Any data type that is not an object and has no methods.